Light Up Your Dining Room!

 by Guest on Dec 28, 2010

 Did you know that how we eat is almost as important as what we eat?
-For instance a meal in a relaxed, beautiful, well lit ambience is better than a hurried meal had in unpleasant or poorly lit surroundings.
-Lighting for your dining room is important not only when you are entertaining, but even on a day to day basis.
+For instance, a meal in a relaxed, beautiful, well-lit ambiance is better than a hurried meal in unpleasant or poorly lit surroundings.
+Lighting for your dining room is important not only when you are entertaining, but even on a day-to-day basis.
 So if you are decorating your dining room, you should pay as much attention to lighting as the dining furniture itself.

-While individual pieces of dining furniture such as dining room chairs, dining tables and other items such as hutch or sideboard create the overall appearance of a dining area, it is the lighting that really creates the ambience, the mood and the feel of the place.
-There are several things you need to consider when lighting up your dining room, such as the placement of lights, use of spot lights or accent lights, dimmers; all these aspects can make a difference to the final look.
+While individual pieces of dining furniture such as dining room chairs, dining tables, and other items such as hutch or sideboards create the overall appearance of a dining area, it is the lighting that creates the ambiance, the mood and the feel of the place.
+There are several things you need to consider when lighting up your dining room, such as the placement of lights, use of spotlights or accent lights, and dimmers; all these aspects can make a difference to the final look.

-Dimmers: Dimmers can be used to great effect in conjunction with your dining furniture to create the perfect ambience.
-Dimmers can be set to bright for every day family dinners or get-togethers or for when the kids homework is to be supervised.
+Dimmers: Dimmers can be used to great effect in conjunction with your dining furniture to create the perfect ambiance.
+Dimmers can be set to bright for everyday family dinners or get-togethers or for when the kids' homework is to be supervised.
 In the alternative when there is formal entertaining on the menu or you need to create an intimate mood for a romantic rendezvous, the lights can be subtly lowered to create a softer and more flattering feel.